Andrei Rublev (film): I. The Jester (Summer 1400)

-Andrei (Anatoly Solonitsyn), Daniil (Nikolai Grinko) and Kirill (Ivan Lapikov) are wandering monks and religious icon painters, looking for work.
+Andrei, Daniil and Kirill are wandering monks and religious icon painters, looking for work.
 The three represent different creative characters.

-Andrei is the observer, a humanist who searches for the good in people and wants to inspire and not frighten.
-Daniil is withdrawn and resigned, and not as bent on creativity as on self-realization.
+Andrei is the observer, a humanist who searches for the good in people and wants his art to inspire and not frighten.
+Daniil is withdrawn and resigned, bent less on creativity than on self-realization.
 Kirill lacks talent as a painter, yet still strives to achieve prominence.
 He is jealous, self-righteous, very intelligent and perceptive.

 The three have just left the Andronikov Monastery, where they have lived for many years, heading to Moscow.
-During a heavy rain shower they seek shelter in a barn, where a group of villagers is being entertained by a jester (Rolan Bykov).
-The jester, or skomorokh, is a bitterly sarcastic enemy of the state and the Church, who earns a living with his scathing and obscene social commentary and by making fun of the Boyars.
-He ridicules the monks as they come in, and after some time Kirill leaves unnoticed.
+During a heavy rain shower they seek shelter in a barn, where a group of villagers is being entertained by a jester.
+The jester, or skomorokh, is a bitterly sarcastic enemy of the state, the Boyars, and the Church, who earns a living with his scathing and obscene social commentary.
+He lightly mocks the monks as they come in.

-Shortly after, a group of soldiers arrive to arrest the skomorokh, whom they take outside, knock unconscious and take away, also smashing his musical instrument.
-As the rain has stopped, Kirill returns.
-Kirill wants to leave, so Andrei wakes up resting Daniil.
-Unaware of what has happened to the jester, Daniil thanks the villagers for the shelter.
-As they walk on, the heavy rain starts again.
+Kirill voices his disapproval of jesters and leaves unnoticed.
+Shortly after, a group of soldiers arrive and arrest the skomorokh, knocking him unconscious and smashing his musical instrument.
+During a momentary break in the rain, Kirill returns and induces his fellow monks to leave.